Paternity leave at a glance

 Tip: Parental leave can bring you not only the joy of caring for your child, but perhaps paradoxically, also opportunities for professional growth.
 When does your entitlement to parental leave start and how long does it last?
 How can it be combined with a job or trade?
 That’s what we look at in our article.

 In this context, it is important to mention a change that has been in force since January 2022.
 If a newborn child is hospitalised after birth, the period for taking paternity leave is automatically extended by the period of this hospitalisation.
 This means that the father does not have to take the benefit within six weeks of the birth, but can keep it until after the child is discharged from hospital.
-For example, if a child is hospitalised for four weeks, the father is still entitled to draw the full 14 calendar days of paternity pay in the weeks after the hospitalisation ends.
+For example, if the child is hospitalised for four weeks, the father is still entitled to draw the full 14 calendar days of paternity pay in the weeks after the hospitalisation ends.
 The adjustment is thus more in line with the purpose of paternity pay, i.e. to help the mother care for the newborn while the child is actually at home.

 Fathers can apply through their employer, who then delivers the application to the relevant district social security office (OSSZ), which self-employed persons then contact directly.